Technigo/application-remote-boot-camp/README.md

 ### Download the code files

 We have given you a little head start.
-If you download all files from this project by clicking the green button `Clone or Download` at the top of this page you will find a `code` folder.
+If you download all files from this project by clicking the green button at the top of this page you will find a `code` folder.
 The folder contains three files, a `index.html` file, a `style.css` file and the `glossary.md` file.
 The simplest approach is to download a code editor and open them in that, for example, [Visual Studio Code](https://code.visualstudio.com/download).

 In Visual Studio Code, you can edit the files.
 After saving them, you can click on the `index.html` in your file browser to open it in a web browser and see your webpage take shape.
 Then, you should be all set – happy coding!